 Resolution

-All Amazon EKS service accounts use the OpenID Connect (OIDC) to authenticate.
-When you create an AWS Identity and Access Management (IAM) OIDC provider for your Amazon EKS cluster, the thumbprint generated uses the root certificate.
-The Amazon root Certificate Authority (CA) has a validation period of around 25 years.
-You get the "HTTPS certificate doesn't match configured thumbprint" error under either of the following conditions:
+Amazon EKS service accounts use OpenID Connect (OIDC) to authenticate.
+When you create an AWS Identity and Access Management (IAM) OIDC identity provider (IdP) for your Amazon EKS cluster, the thumbprint that's generated uses the root certificate.
+The Amazon root Certificate Authority (CA) has a validation period of approximately 25 years.

-• The thumbprint used in the OIDC provider is expired.
+• The thumbprint that's used in the OIDC provider is expired.

 • The thumbprint doesn't match the CA.

-To troubleshoot this issue and obtain a thumbprint, you must install and configure the OpenSSL command line tool.
+To troubleshoot this issue and obtain a thumbprint, install and configure the OpenSSL command line tool.

 1. Open the Amazon EKS console.